Protocol Abstraction Layer

 1. Implement CredentialExchangeProtocolProvider

-2. Create META-INF/services/com.trustweave.credential.exchange.spi.CredentialExchangeProtocolProvider
+2. Create META-INF/services/org.trustweave.credential.exchange.spi.CredentialExchangeProtocolProvider

 3. List your provider class in the file